 Once all arrangements are in place, you can invite those you feel would like to attend and share the celebration of a life.
 These people may include, among others, family, friends, neighbours and work colleagues.
 This can be a good time to ask for any contributions those attending might like to make to the ceremony.
 It is, of course, your choice whether children will be invited to attend the service.
 However, natural burial grounds are not like cemeteries, and it doesn’t matter if children want to play and be themselves so long as you look out for their safety and bear in mind other mourners’ feelings.

 Some families will specify special requests, such as no flowers, carrying a particular flower, wearing bright colours or notifying attendees of a charity with personal importance for any donations.

 Old Park Meadow Memorial Options

 There are many ways you may consider when remembering your loved ones, the choice is entirely up to you.
 Some people wish for their burial to be conducted with total simplicity, but for many, a memorial serves as a fitting tribute or final reminder of their life.
-We have a number of memorial options here at Old Park Meadow, including engraved grey slate tablets, which are totally maintenance free so will never fall into disrepair and can be placed in one of our memorial frames situated around the site.
+We have a number of memorial options here at Old Park Meadow, including wooden grave markers that can be placed on the grave, engraved grey slate tablets that and can be placed in our memorial frame or on one of our oak posts situated around the site.
 We also offer living memorials such as sponsoring a tree on our site, or one of our habitat boxes for local wildlife including birds, bats, butterflies, bees and ladybirds.
 You can also make an entry in our Book of Remembrance.
 Click here to contact us and talk to our staff to find out more about our memorial options.